Why Study Russian?

 Dobro Slovo National Slavic Honor Society

 Go Away!
-We encourage all of our majors and minors to immerse themselves in the study abroad experience.
+We encourage all of our students to immerse themselves in the study abroad experience.
 The Study Abroad Office offers programs in Russia where students at all levels of Russian study a variety of linguistic, literary, and cultural topics.
-[Any changes to the pre-populated text?
-Any other details/links to add?
-Details/links to specific SA programs?]

 Russian Intensive Summer Program

-Begin studying Russian this summer, spend a month in Russia next year, and complete your minor in just two years!
-The Russian Intensive Summer Program[4.
-Add any other extracurricular activities: Clubs?
-Film Series?
-Social Media?]
-[Header Photo #4]
+Begin studying Russian in the summer, spend a month in Russia next year, and complete your minor in just two years with The Russian Intensive Summer Program.

 Director of the Russian Program